vorno-crole/8bitdo-keyboard/README.md

 ## Software set up

-* Install Circuit python on to your Pico
+* Install Circuit Python on to your Pico
     * https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython

-* Download the Adafruit Circuit python libraries
+* Download the Adafruit Circuit Python libraries
     * https://circuitpython.org/libraries

 * Open your CIRCUITPY drive
-* Copy the libraries listed below into your CIRCUITPY/lib/ folder
+* Copy the following libraries (listed below) into your CIRCUITPY/lib/ folder
-    * adafruit_hid
+    * adafruit_hid (the whole folder)
     * adafruit_debouncer.mpy
     * adafruit_ticks.mpy
-* Copy code.py into the root folder
+* Copy code.py (from this repository) into the root CIRCUITPY/ folder
-* Unplug and replug (maybe?)
+* (maybe) You might need to unplug and reconnect the Pico to your computer for changes to be seen
-* Open VS Code and try some buttons
+* Open VS Code (or Notepad) and test your buttons